15 Things To Know About the Cebu-Cordova Link Expressway (CCLEX)

-According to COWI-DCCD Project Manager Robert Uthwatt, the Cebu-Cordova Link Expressway (CCLEX) project will be employing advanced engineering methods during the construction of the main bridge above the navigational water.
-This means that marine traffic at the Mactan Channel will continue as usual during the construction of the main bridge.
+According to COWI-DCCD Project Manager Robert Uthwatt, the CCLEX will be employing advanced engineering methods during the construction of the main bridge above the navigational water.
+In short, marine traffic at the Mactan Channel will continue as usual during the construction of the main bridge.

-The Cebu-Cordova Link Expressway (CCLEX) is expected to serve at least 50,000 vehicles on a daily basis.
-For this reason, the project is seen to decongest the traffic in the first and second Mactan bridges as well as provide a much faster link between mainland Cebu and the island of Mactan.
+The CCLEX is expected to serve at least 50,000 vehicles on a daily basis.
+For this reason, the project is seen to have two effects.
+First, it will decongest the traffic in the first and second Mactan bridges.
+Second, it will provide a much faster link between mainland Cebu and the island of Mactan.

 On and Off Ramps Now Taking Shape

 Aside from the two main piers of the main bridge, the on and off ramps are now also taking shape.
-The on and off ramps are the ‘access’ roads or ‘connections’ parallel to the viaduct at the South Road Properties (SRP) where vehicles can ‘exit’ to drive towards or off the main bridge of the Cebu-Cordova Link Expressway (CCLEX).
+These ramps are the ‘access’ roads parallel to the viaduct at the SRP where vehicles can ‘exit’ to drive towards or off the main bridge of the Cebu-Cordova Link Expressway (CCLEX).

 Design Speed of 60 to 80 kph

-The Cebu-Cordova Link Expressway (CCLEX) has a design speed of 60 to 80 kilometers per hour (kph).
-According to Cebu Cordova Link Expressway Corporation (CCLEC) President and General Manager Allan G. Alfon, safety and driving guidelines will be strictly implemented and observed at the Cebu-Cordova Link Expressway (CCLEX).
+The bridge has a design speed of 60 to 80 kilometers per hour (kph).
+According to Cebu Cordova Link Expressway Corporation (CCLEC) President and General Manager Allan G. Alfon, safety and driving guidelines will be strictly implemented and observed at the CCLEX.

-The Cebu-Cordova Link Expressway (CCLEX) project is now 47.32% complete.
-Began on January 8, 2018, the construction of the CCLEX, which is now almost halfway through, has been ongoing for more than 700 days.
+The CCLEX project is now 47.32% complete.
+Began on January 8, 2018, the construction of the project, which is now almost halfway through, has been ongoing for more than 700 days.

 4 Lighted Crosses